Kenai River Sockeye Salmon Fishing

 How To Target Sockeye Salmon

 So if they don't strike a lure then how do we catch the sockeye salmon?
 We use a technique that goes by a variety of names such as flossing, lining, flipping, plunking, and the locally named Kenai flip.
 Essentially we are exploiting 2 things about these fish.
-The first is the sheer numbers they enter the river, which we explained above, and the second is the fact that they come up the river extremely close to the bank is the shallower slower moving water.
+The first is the sheer numbers that enter the river, which we explained above, and the second is the fact that they come up the river extremely close to the bank in the shallower slower moving water.
 So, we know when they are coming and we know where they are swimming.
 Now what type of equipment should we use and how do we catch them?

 You can read more below about gear and terminal tackle but we'd really like to point you to a video done by Scott McLean at the Alaska Department of Fish and Game on How To Fish For Klutina River Red Salmon.
 Scott's description of gear and technique are exactly the same as we use on the Kenai.